By Jane Harrell

 Got cabin fever?
 Here are some ways your dog can get indoor exercise outside of your home.

 - Agility class: For extra fun, enroll your dog in an indoor agility class.
 Your local shelter may offer one, or know of a place that does.

-- Your local pet-supply store: Bring your dog with you the next time you run to Petco or other pet-friendly store.
+- Your local pet-supply store: Bring your dog with you the next time you run to your favorite pet-friendly store.
 Not only will this give your dog some interesting sights and smells, it’ll help him burn the calories off from all the extra winter treats.

 Remember, no matter how much indoor-activity your dog gets, he still needs to go for his daily walk, however brief, for his mental health and socialization fix.
 (Here are some winter-weather tips to keep your dog — and cat — safe during the coldest months.)